MarkPieszak/Angular1-ngForm-ngSubmit-fixes/README.md

-# Angular ngForm handle Enter keypress & ngSubmit fix for ngForm
+# Angular handle Enter keypress in any area & ngForm / ngSubmit fixes

 > With no jQuery dependency!